Ezzatollah Zarghami (general): Biography

+In 1939, he was promoted to Major and entered the Command and Staff College.
+In 1942, he attained the rank of Lieutenant Colonel and two years later was promoted to Colonel.

+He attained the rank of Brigadier General in 1951.

+In 1955, he was appointed a member of the Military Court that reviewed the case of Mohammad Mosaddegh, where he voted to uphold the court's verdict.

+In October 1955, he was promoted to Major General, and in October 1960 he attained the rank of Lieutenant General.

-Zarghami graduated from the Officers' College in 1308 (c.
-1927).
-For a while, he was the head of the Faculty of the Officers' College, the head of the first staff column, and the commander of the Khorasan Division.
-He eventually became the acting chief of staff and rose to the rank of major general.
-He then became the commander of the ground forces 1965-69 and retired.
+During his career he was the head of the Faculty of the Officers' College, Chief of the first Bureau, and commander of the Khorasan Division.
+He eventually became the Deputy chief of the joint staff.
+He then became the commander of the ground forces 1965–1969 and retired.
 After retirement, he became the governor of East Azerbaijan and then a senator in the seventh term of the Senate of Iran.